-I live in Pity Me with my partner and our young son and have been a local authority councillor since 2007, first on the City Council and then on the new Unitary County Council.
+I live in Pity Me and have been a local authority councillor since 2007, first on the City Council and then on the new Unitary County Council.

 I have legal qualifications and use my experience and knowledge every day when challenging the Council on a whole range of issues.